AbelCastilla-04/Active-Directory-Home-Lab/README.md

 # Active-Directory-Home-Lab
-I will be setting up an Active Directory (home lab) with documentation.
+I will be setting up an Active Directory (home lab).